JustinStoddard/justin-s-com/README.md

+ACTIVATION:
+Go to justinstoddard.com and enjoy the site!!

+NOTES
+This is my personal website that highlights my skills as a Frontend Developer.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>